GMC investigations

 The hearing can conclude with:

-- Erasure (if a doctor is removed from the register they can re-apply to join after a period of 5 years).
-Erasure would constitute fitness to practise history.
+• erasure from the register (if a doctor is removed from the register, they can re-apply to join after a period of 5 years).

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.